-Beginning with an increase in mental health spending by 40 per cent over three years with priority given to community based mental health services
+Recommendation: the Province of Manitoba increase mental health spending by 40 per cent over three years with priority given to community based mental health services.

 In Manitoba, mental health care is estimated to be 5% of the healthcare budget.
 International and national research bodies say it should be at least 9%.
 Long term, a doubling of mental healthcare expenditures is needed.
 Federal commitments are essential to reaching this goal.